ChristianAlameda/RandomPicker/readme.md

 ## Installation

 Provide instructions on how to install and set up your project.
 Include any dependencies that need to be installed.
+If mac please do python3 instead of python

 ```bash
 # Example installation steps